Trump Adviser Melts Down After Being Named in Affidavit

-Donald Trump adviser Kash Patel had a meltdown following the heavily redacted Mar-a-Lago affidavit being released on Friday.
+Donald Trump adviser Kash Patel had a meltdown following the release of the heavily redacted Mar-a-Lago affidavit on Friday.

 As Trump railed against the heavy redactions in the documents, Patel became enraged over his name not being concealed.